telefonicaid/fiware-cosmos/doc/manuals/user_and_programmer_manual/batch/data_management_and_io.md

 Observations:

-* HttpFS REST API is 100% equals to the WebHDFS one, the only chages are the IP address/FQDN of the HttpFS server, that may be different than the Namenode IP address/FQDN (it depends on the specific deployment), and the TCP port (14000 instead of 50070 used by WebHDFS).
+* HttpFS REST API is 100% equals to the WebHDFS one, the only changes are the IP address/FQDN of the HttpFS server, that may be different than the Namenode IP address/FQDN (it depends on the specific deployment), and the TCP port (14000 instead of 50070 used by WebHDFS).
 * This REST API may be protected with [OAuth2](http://oauth.net/2/); check how to use such a protected API in the [OAuth2-protected REST APIs usage](#section5) section.

 [Top](#top)